 Preamble

 FISCAR has been a fixture at the Castle Combe Autumn Classic since its inaugural event on October 6th 2012.
 However we nearly didn’t get there this year.
 As a result of what I can only assume was a miscommunication, and may well be my fault, I put the date up on the website but it later transpired that the event organisers had no knowledge of this.
-Fortunately, some keen eyed individual at Castle Combe questioned our absence on the programme, checked our website and then telephoned me.
+Fortunately, some eagle eyed individual at Castle Combe questioned our absence on their programme, checked our website and then telephoned me.
 After some toing and froing which heavily involved Richard Culverhouse, the Circuit kindly agreed that they would juggle the programme around and fit us in, so we were at least ‘in’.

 There were difficulties after that however, as various incarnations of the programme always put our race on last on Saturday.
-Since our race was scheduled to start at 5.40pm and the circuit curfew was at 6.30. any delay caused by clear ups from previous races was inevitably going to eat into that time, and we could finish up with a shortened race.
+Since our race was scheduled to start at 5.40pm and the circuit curfew was at 6.30, any delay caused by stoppages/clear ups from previous races was inevitably going to eat into that time, and we could finish up with a shortened race.
 Richard Culverhouse made various representations to the organisers suggesting alternatives but to no avail.
 In the event, the meeting was running late but persistence by Richard got us a guarantee of 30 minutes.
 Grateful thanks to Richard for staying on the case and ensuring a positive outcome.

 The Paddock is always busy at this meeting but it was totally rammed on Saturday morning and it was wet as well but the rain was easing by the time I got there.
 Richard Tyzack had arrived earlier, took one look and decided to take the Kellison home, understandable given that he is trying to sell the car and not wishing to put it to unnecessary risk on a slippery track.
-Richard Culverhouse (yes, he does a lot for us!) had arrived the day before and erected our marquee but so bad was the weather overnight, that the weight of water and wind had collapsed it so had to be re-erect it the following morning.
-Quite a few of our members managed to grab spaces adjacent to the marquee but the rest were spread out throughout the paddock.
+Richard Culverhouse (yes, he does a lot for us!) had arrived the day before and erected our marquee but so bad was the weather overnight, that the weight of water and wind had collapsed it so it had to be re-erected the following morning.
+Quite a few of our members managed to grab spaces adjacent to the marquee but the rest were spread throughout the paddock.

 A great piece of UK club racing history and another new car to FISCAR.
-The ‘Tatty Turner’ - Climax powered - now owned by Mike Henney who has brought it back to these shores from the States.
+The ‘Tatty Turner’ - Climax powered - now owned by Mike Henney who has brought it back to these shores from North Americia.
 In the background the only Triumph Italia 2000 racing, owned and driven by Jeremy Woods, and with white nose peeking out is Andrew Mitchell’s Lotus Elite.
 The maroon fastback to the right of the Lotus is a rare Broadspeed Mini which ran in the GT & Sports Car Cup.
 Photo - JT

 Another newcomer, John Harrison (left) with his very smart Austin Healey 100/4 Photo - JT